-St Edmund's is committed to the safeguarding of and promoting welfare of pupils with protected characteristics - including disability, sex, sexual orientation, gender reassignment and race.
+[School to insert here a paragraph on how within the context of safeguarding and promoting the welfare of children, they are supporting their pupils with protected characteristics - including disability, sex, sexual orientation, gender reassignment and race.
 This can also include taking positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils or students with a particular protected characteristic in order to meet their specific need, this includes a duty to make reasonable adjustments for disabled children, including those with long term conditions.
-Actions are identified and reflected in the school's Equalities objectives which are reviewed on an annual basis.
-Interim action is also taken in response to emerging issues where appropriate
+A school could, for example, consider taking positive action to support girls if there was evidence they were being disproportionately subjected to sexual violence or sexual harassment.]